 The American Diabetes Association notes that about 208,000 people in the U.S. under age 20 have diabetes.
 Most of them have type 1 diabetes.
 Type 2 diabetes used to occur mostly in adults ages 45 and older.
 But now it is more common in younger people.
 This is from rising rates of obesity in children and teens.

-The teen years can be a challenge for any child as he or she goes through sexual and emotional changes.
+The teen years can be a challenge for any child as they go through sexual and emotional changes.
 It can be more of a challenge for teens with diabetes.
 Teens want to "fit in."
-Being different in any way from his or her peers can be stressful.
+Being different in any way from their peers can be stressful.

-A teen who used to follow his or her diabetes management plan may now refuse to do so.
+A teen who used to follow their diabetes management plan may now refuse to do so.
 A teen may feel in denial of the disease.
-He or she may have aggressive behavior around managing diabetes.
+They may have aggressive behavior around managing diabetes.
 For example, some teens will skip insulin injections to lose weight.

 Open communication is vital between you and your teen with diabetes.
-Your teen wants to be treated as an adult, even if that means letting him or her take charge of his or her own diabetes management plan.
+Your teen wants to be treated as an adult, even if that means letting them take charge of their own diabetes management plan.
+Teens looking forward to going away to college in a few years need to learn how to manage their diabetes themselves.
+These days, this involves apps and other ways of monitoring their blood sugar on a continuous basis.
+They can do it, with help and encouragement from their families and healthcare providers.
 Parents should know that teens need:

-Spontaneity.
-The teen years are a time of spontaneity, such as stopping for pizza after school.
+Some freedom.
+The teen years are a time of wanting to be spontaneous, such as stopping for pizza after school.
 But a teen with diabetes needs to know that managing diabetes well can actually help with this.
-It will help give your teen the flexibility he or she craves.
+It will help give your teen the flexibility they crave.

-Control.
+Some control.
 Teens want to be in charge of their own lives.
 They want to create their own identities.
 To achieve this control, the teenager will test limits.
-But a teen with diabetes can learn that having control over his or her diabetes also means having control over other parts of life.
+But a teen with diabetes can learn that having control over their diabetes also means having control over other parts of life.